 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Office staff job description Parent Council Minutes Parent Square posts School Calendar Volunteering and parent involvement data will begin to be tracked in the 2021-22 school year.
 This was not tracked during the pandemic as restrictions significantly curtailed engagement.
 100% of families received Parent Square notifications.
-We were able to re- engage with parents in March of 2022 after state restrictions were reduced Parent Square of other engagement platforms will continue to serve 100% of families.
+Parent Square of other engagement platforms will continue to serve 100% of families.
 70% of families will engage in volunteering, events or communication annually.
 Training and implementation plans FIA assessment of Universal Design for Learning A professional development schedule was implemented including Universal Achieve a minimum of a 2 on the FIA assessment.